nadim-ouertani/crawling/README.md

 ## Installation

-If you use [docker](https://docker.io/) you can run the following command to setup your environment.
+If you use [docker](https://docker.io/) you can run the following command to set up your environment.

 First you need to create a ```docker-compose.yaml``` file